 Virginia Department of Education (VDOE)

-The mission of the Department of Education is to lead and facilitate the development and implementation of a quality public education system that meets the needs of students and assists them in becoming educated, productive, and responsible citizens.
+VDOE is responsible for approving driver education programs in the commonwealth’s public and private schools.
 Driver education programs in Virginia schools focus on safe driving attitudes, skill development and appropriate responses to hazards.
 The commonwealth’s standards for driver education require extended supervised practice with a licensed parent or guardian to develop precision in the application of skills and processes to effectively manage risks.

 Virginia Department of Motor Vehicles (DMV)